 Kubernetes provides the node label "failure-domain.beta.kubernetes.io/zone" but will be deprecated, so I decided to create my own node label "zone" to keep compatibility after update Kubernetes.

-In my cluster, I have 3 instance groups, one per availability zone.
+The cluster has 3 instance groups, one per availability zone.

 Instance group for the zone-a: